 MYTH # 1: A good translator will translate any type of text

-FACT: Many people may not realize that a good translator specializes in several different but often related areas.
-This allows them to be up to date with industry news and follow trends.
+FACT: Many people may not realise that a good translator specialises in several different but often related areas.
+This allows them to be up to date with industry news and to follow trends.
 They also use field-specific jargon and recognise all nuances of the original text.
-It is only inexperienced or poor translators who claim that they can translate any text that goes into their hands.
-It takes a lot of skill to write a contract translation, user manual or marketing text, so their translation also requires specific knowledge and abilities.
+It is only inexperienced or poor translators who claim that they can translate any text that lands in their hands.
+It takes a lot of skill to write a contract translation, a user manual or a marketing text, so their translation also requires specific knowledge and abilities.